Khalq: Khalq as Government (April 1978 – December 1979)

-The initial, moderate, approach to Islam taken by the PDPA was quickly abandoned as the Khalqists sought to consolidate their hold on power.
+In August 1978, Hafizullah Amin told Soviet Ambassador Alexander Puzanov and Soviet Major General L.N.
+Gorelov“We are not parading the question of Pashtunistan and Baluchistan in the press although this question is still on the agenda.
+The territory of Afghanistan must reach to the shores of the Gulf of Oman and the Indian Ocean.
+We wish to see the sea with our own eyes.”The initial, moderate, approach to Islam taken by the PDPA was quickly abandoned as the Khalqists sought to consolidate their hold on power.
 Khalq dominated the Revolutionary Council, which was to serve as the ruling body of the government.
 The Khalq leadership ran the country by issuing a series of eight edicts.
-They suspended all laws except those on civil matters.
-Another exception was the criminal law of the Daoud period, retained as a repressive instrument.
-They also embarked on a campaign of radical land reform accompanied by mass repression in the countryside that resulted in the arrest and summary execution of tens of thousands.
-The Khalqi policy of encouraging the education of girls, for example, aroused deep resentment in the villages.
-By putting Afghanistan on the revolutionary road, the Khalq wing of the PDPA stirred the countryside into revolt.
+They suspended all laws except those on civil matters and the criminal law of the Daoud period.
+They also embarked on a campaign of land reform that resulted in the arrest and summary execution of tens of thousands who were viewed as enemies of the state.
+By putting Afghanistan on the revolutionary road, the Khalq wing of the PDPA stirred reactionaries into revolt.